oluwaseunadenuga/Datacom-Cybersecurity-Risk-Assessement/README.md

 3. Ongoing Programs (Continuous Priority):
 - **Continuous Vulnerability Management (R05): Implement a program for continuous scanning and patching of systems.**
-- **Security Awareness Training (R01, R03): Maintain regular, engaging training to combat employee negligence and phishing
+- **Security Awareness Training (R01, R03): Maintain regular, engaging training to combat employee negligence and phishing.**
-- **Vendor Risk Management (R06): Formalise vendor security assessments and introduce continuous monitoring.
+- **Vendor Risk Management (R06): Formalise vendor security assessments and introduce continuous monitoring.**

 By following these recommendations, the organisation can effectively transition from a reactive to a proactive security stance, significantly reducing its overall risk profile and enhancing its resilience against cyber threats.